hanfei1986/CNN-for-digits-recognition/README.md

 # CNN-for-digits-recognition
-This is a CNN tutorial for digits recognition trained on MNIST dataset.
+This is a CNN tutorial for beginners about a digits recognition model trained on MNIST dataset.
 I built two models with TensorFlow/Keras and PyTorch/Skorch respectively.

 How the data look like: